APPEALING SECTION I OF AN EHCP - SCHOOL PLACEMENT

 Independent settings are not one of those types of settings.

-Check Section’s B and F of the EHCP
+CHECK SECTIONS B and F OF THE EHCP

 An EHCP must fully describe a child / young person’s special educational needs (SEN) and specify the provision (SEP) required to meet the identified needs and outcomes as agreed in the EHCP.
 This then provides the evidence to which type of education setting / placement is most appropriate for the child / young person.